Natty (Thai singer): 2020: Solo debut and activities

 On April 6, 2020, Natty signed with Swing Entertainment.
 Her debut single Nineteen was released on May 7, along with its accompanying music video.
 She made her first music show appearance as a solo artist on KBS' Music Bank on May 8.

 Natty returned with her second single album Teddy Bear on November 12, 2020.
 In her music video for the album's titular song, she showed the crest of New College, Oxford.

 2022–present: Debut with Kiss of Life

 On July 12, 2022, Natty signed with S2 Entertainment.

 On May 12, 2023, S2 Entertainment announced that Natty would re-debut in a new 4-member girl group called Kiss of Life, which planned to debut in July.
 On July 5, the group officially made their debut with the release of their self-titled EP.

 On May 28, 2024, Natty featured in Jay Park's single "Taxi Blurr".
 On August 13, Natty and Kiss of Life fellow member Julie was cast in the Mnet web series My Arti Film.
-On November 6, it was announced that Natty would be taking over BamBam's talk show, Bam's House.
+On November 6, it was announced that Natty would be taking over BamBam's talk show, Bam's House, which will be rebranded as Tty House.